nunderwood6/FCVS_clone/README.md

 FCVS's interface allows users to choose between the four primary design types, and optimize the visualizations with several controls.

-**Variable Display:** All of the visualization types support visualization of 2-6 user defined variables.
+**Responsive Variable Display:** All of the visualization types support visualization of 2-6 user defined variables.
 The default is four.

 **Symbol Size:** Depending on the area of interest, users may optimize readability by toggling the symbol size.

-**Site Markers** Users may toggle site markers on and off.
+**Site Markers:** Users may toggle site markers on and off.
 The default is to display site markers because symbol anchors vary by visualization type.

-**Axis** Radar and flagpole chart designs include axes to aid with comparison, but may be toggled on and off.
+**Axes:** Radar and flagpole chart designs include axes to aid with comparison, but may be toggled on and off.